skairunner/Graphics-Final-Project/README.md

 - Michael Yang: Generating decorations

 #How to start
 Run the command `yarn install`.
 All dependencies will be installed.
+Next, for development run `yarn start`.
+The webpack server will start and open the right page.
+For building, run `yarn build`, which should compile and emit the files to dist/.